AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 Amazon Web Services pricing

 Amazon Web Services has competitive pricing that makes it extremely attractive for individuals and businesses.
 The company offers a one-year free tier that includes a certain number of services.
 Some AWS products are free forever.
-The world’s best cloud infrastructure provider offers 25 GB of storage in DynamoDB, 1 million requests per month in AWS Lambda, and 100 million events per month in Amazon Mobile Analytic at no extra cost forever.
+The world’s best cloud services provider offers 25 GB of storage in DynamoDB, 1 million requests per month in AWS Lambda, 100 million events per month in Amazon Mobile Analytics, and some other resources at no extra cost forever.
 You can check out all the free Amazon Web Services products here.

 12 months after sign-up or after exceeding the predefined amount of services, Amazon Web Services require payment.
-The prices are highly customizable and remain some of the lowest on the market.
+The prices are highly customizable and remain some of the lowest in the cloud computing market.

 AWS follows the “pay-as-you-go” model.
 This means that you pay only for the actual amount of services you use.
-There are no subscription, no packages, no fees, and no long-term contracts.
+There are no subscriptions, no packages, no fees, and no long-term contracts.

 One of AWS’s most popular services, EC2 (Elastic Compute Cloud), offers highly flexible pricing.
 By selecting on-demand instances, you will pay only for the instances that you actually use.
 The cost of each instance varies from $0.0059 per hour, with the lowest CPU and memory, up to $3.2 per hour with 64 CPU and 256 GB of memory.
 You can select a plan that best matches your needs and stays within your budget.